AstrobioMike/AstrobioMike.github.io/genomics/de_novo_assembly.md

 ---
 <br>
 ## Distributions
-Pull available metagenomes to assess distributions of newly aquired genomic lineages:
+Pull available metagenomes from other studies and recruit the reads to a reference library containing your isolate (and its close relatives if it has any) to begin assessing the distributions their genomic lineages.
+This example is done with ocean samples, but the same principle can be applied to any environments.
 <br>

 <center><img src="{{ site.url }}/images/dist_syn.png"></center>